abdel2000-dply/abdel2000-dply/README.md

 ## About Me

-I'm **Abdellah**, a junior Software engineer 👨‍💻 (ALX alumni - Cohort 16).
+I'm **Abdellah**, a junior Software engineer 👨‍💻 (ALX SE alumni - Cohort 16).
 Welcome to my GitHub profile!

 Check out my [portfolio website](https://abdellahabnoune.engineer/) to learn more about my work and projects!